leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/logging-monitoring-in-gc.md

 You can create custom severity levels on your alert policies and have this data included in your notifications for more effective alerting and integration with downstream third-party services (for example, Webhook, Cloud Pub/Sub, PagerDuty).

 Low-priority alerts might be logged, sent through email, or inserted into a support ticket management system.

+### Creating Alerts
+An alerting policy has:
+- A name
+- One or more alert conditions
+- Notifications
+- Documentation

+The alerting policies are of two types:
+- Metric based alerting
+    - Used to track metric data collected by Cloud Monitoring
+    - Add a metric-based alerting policy by starting from the Alerts page of Cloud Monitoring.
+    - Example: Notify when the application that runs on a VM has high latency for a significant time period.
+- Log based alerting
+    - Used to notify anytime a specific message occurs in a log,
+    - Add a log-based alerting policy by using the Logs Explorer in Cloud Logging or under Cloud Monitoring
+    - Example: Notify when a human user accesses the security key of a service account

+There are three types of conditions for **metric-based alerts**:
+- Metric-threshold conditions trigger when the values of a metric are more than, or less than, a threshold for a specific duration window.
+- Metric-absence conditions trigger when there is an absence of measurements for a duration window.
+- Forecast conditions predict the future behavior of the measurements by using previous data.
+These conditions trigger when there is a prediction that a time series will violate the threshold within a forecast window

+The documentation option is designed to give the alert recipient additional information they might find helpful.

+Each incident is in one of three **states**:
+- Incidents firing: If an incident is open, the alerting policy's set of conditions is being met.
+Or there’s no data to indicate that the condition is no longer met.
+Open incidents usually indicate a new or unhandled alert.
+- Acknowledged incidents: A technician spots a new open alert.
+Before one starts to investigate, they mark it as acknowledged as a signal to others that someone is dealing with the issue.
+- Alert policies: displays the number of alerting policies created.

+Snooze displays the recently configured snoozes.
+When you want to temporarily prevent alerts from being created and notifications from being sent, or to prevent repeated notifications from being sent for an open incident, you create a snooze.

+Groups provide a mechanism for alerting on the behavior of a set of resources instead of individual resources.

+You define the one-to-many membership criteria for your groups.
+Criteria can include:
+- Cloud Projects
+- Resource name
+- Resource type
+- Tags and labels
+- Security groups
+- Regions
+- App Engine apps and services

+**Logs-based metrics** are extracted from Cloud Monitoring and are based on the content of log entries.

+### Alerting in Google Cloud Lab
+The Alerting CLI (and API) can be very effective when applying alerting policies with code or scripts.

+Every project needs to first create an App Engine application before it can be used.
+This is done just once per project using the console, or the gcloud app create command.